 It is illegal to buy, sell, kill or capture any protected wild animal or trade its parts without a licence.
 Those caught purchasing or trafficking wild animals risk prosecution and prison sentences of up to 9 years.

-Homosexuality is illegal in Zimbabwe.
-Penalties include fines up to or exceeding US$5,000 and up to one year imprisonment.
-See our
+Homosexuality is illegal.
+Penalties include large fines and up to one year imprisonment.
+More information:

-It is against the law for civilians to wear any form of clothing made from camouflage material.
+It is illegal for civilians to wear any form of clothing made from camouflage material.

 Purchasing, possessing or distributing counterfeit or pirated goods and pornographic material is illegal.